-This is a highly customized investment service, offered to high net worth individuals.
+This is a highly customized investment service, offered to high-net-worth individuals.
 You’ll be assigned a dedicated financial advisor, who will help you create a personalized strategy for your entire financial life.
 You’ll meet regularly with your advisor to make ongoing decisions.
 This will include coordination with outside advisors, like attorneys and accountants.
-The purpose of the service is to create a team that will provide comprehensive investing advice and financial planning.
+The purpose of the service is to create a team that will provide comprehensive investment advice and financial planning.

 Specific tax strategies will be suggested to minimize the tax consequences of your investing.
 Specific focus will be on your investments, retirement, protecting your income and your assets, and protecting your family.

 Fidelity Wealth Management Advisory requires a minimum initial investment of $2 million, but you’re also expected to have at least $10 million in total investable assets to be eligible to participate.
 Portfolio pricing is shown below.

 Each of the five Fidelity investment management options has its own unique fee structure.
 The fees for each are as follows: